Five Acres Honors Architect Myron Hubbard Hunt

 An Architect for Children’s Care

-In the 1920s, as Five Acres outgrew its original Los Angeles location, our Board of Trustees commissioned renowned architect Mr. Hunt and his firm (Hunt & Chambers) to design a new residential campus and administrative center in Altadena.
-Mr. Hunt responded with a purpose-built complex at 760 W. Mountain View Street, opened in 1926, specifically designed for the care and well-being of children.
+In the 1920s, as Five Acres outgrew its original Los Angeles location, our Board of Trustees commissioned renowned architect Myron Hunt and his firm, Hunt & Chambers, to design a new residential campus in Altadena.
+The result was a purpose-built complex at 760 W. Mountain View Street, opened in 1926 and thoughtfully designed to support the care and well-being of children.

-The building represented an investment of about $800,000 at the time (approximately $13 million in today’s dollars), reflecting the community’s extraordinary commitment to creating a safe, nurturing environment for vulnerable children.
-Combined with Mr. Hunt’s thoughtful planning, that investment helped establish a campus that has remained Five Acres’ home for a century, continuing to serve thousands of children and families each year.
+The building represented an investment of about $800,000 at the time, nearly $13 million, today reflecting a deep community commitment to creating a safe, nurturing place for children.
+Paired with thoughtful design, that investment established a campus that has remained Five Acres’ home for a century, continuing to serve thousands of children and families each year.

 A Legacy Written Into the Landscape of Los Angeles & the San Gabriel Valley

-Mr. Hunt was more than Five Acres’ architect—he was one of the designers of modern Southern California.
-Over his career he completed hundreds of buildings across the region, including schools, libraries, hospitals, hotels, and private homes.
+Mr. Hunt was more than Five Acres’ architect he helped shape modern Southern California.
+Over his career, he designed hundreds of buildings across the region, including schools, libraries, hospitals, hotels, and private homes.

-• Altadena projects such as the La Viña Sanatorium and other institutional facilities, alongside Five Acres, further weaving Hunt’s architectural legacy into the foothills community we still call home.
+Closer to Altadena, his work on institutional sites like La Viña Sanatorium and Five Acres further connected his legacy to the foothills community we still call home.

-From grand civic buildings to intimate residences, Mr. Hunt’s style blended Beaux-Arts discipline with Mediterranean warmth, creating spaces that feel both dignified and welcoming—qualities that continue to define the Five Acres’ historical headquarters today.
+Across all of his work, Hunt’s style blended Beaux-Arts discipline with Mediterranean warmth creating spaces that feel both dignified and welcoming, a spirit that still defines Five Acres today.

 Virginia Pease Hunt: Educator, Founder, Civic Partner

-The story of Myron Hunt’s legacy is also a story of his second wife, Virginia Pease Hunt, an educator, founder, and civic leader in her own right.
-Before their marriage in 1915, Virginia founded and served as the first principal of Pasadena’s Polytechnic Elementary School, which became nationally known for its innovative approach to education.
+Myron Hunt’s legacy is also closely tied to his second wife, Virginia Pease Hunt, a respected educator and civic leader.
+Before their marriage in 1915, she founded and served as the first principal of Pasadena’s Polytechnic Elementary School, known for its innovative approach to education.

-Together, Mr. and Mrs. Hunt were deeply involved in Pasadena’s civic life, supporting organizations such as California Junior Republic, La Viña Sanatorium, Huntington Memorial Hospital, the Pasadena Army & Navy League, and the Pasadena Association.
-During the Great Depression, Mrs. Hunt helped organize the Block-Aid Committee, coordinating local efforts to find work for unemployed residents.
-Both received Pasadena’s Arthur Noble Award for outstanding service to the community, underscoring the couple’s shared commitment to public good.
+Together, the Hunts were deeply engaged in Pasadena civic life, supporting organizations such as the California Junior Republic, La Viña Sanatorium, Huntington Memorial Hospital, and the Pasadena Army & Navy League.
+During the Great Depression, Virginia also helped lead the Block-Aid Committee, coordinating efforts to connect unemployed residents with work.

 Honoring the Hunts as Five Acres Turns 100 in Altadena

-As we mark 100 years at our Altadena headquarters, Five Acres proudly honors Myron Hubbard Hunt on his February 27 birthday and celebrates the shared legacy of Myron and Virginia Hunt.
-Their vision helped ensure that children in crisis would not simply have a roof over their heads, but a thoughtfully designed place to heal, thrive, and belong.
+As we mark 100 years at our Altadena headquarters, Five Acres proudly honors Myron Hubbard Hunt on his February 27 birthday, along with the shared legacy of Myron and Virginia Hunt.
+Their vision ensured that children in crisis would have more than shelter they would have a place designed to help them heal, grow, and belong.

-Join us in celebrating this legacy.
-As we look to the next 100 years in Altadena, your support helps us continue the Hunts’ vision: building safe, stable, and loving futures for every child and family we serve.
+As we look ahead to the next 100 years in Altadena, your support helps carry that vision forward building safe, stable, and loving futures for every child and family we serve.